May Day Press ~ Washington

 Vashon Island, Washington: May Day Press, 2005.
 Edition of 150.

 6 x 6" flexagon.
-As Catherine Michaelis says, " How to read your flexagon: Always fold pages back from center on fold lines.
+As Catherine Alice Michaelis says, " How to read your flexagon: Always fold pages back from center on fold lines.
 The enter lines may rub, but that's okay - keep turning.
 It goes round and round!"
 There's even a diagram included to help you go round and round.

 Another lovely piece from May Day Press evoking Michaelis' Native American heritage.
 The entry into the flexagon structure is a background of blue water with a call to the Mother of the Waters floating across the page to "Encircle us."
 And, the flexagon structure does come round to encircle the message.